New STudent Information

 - Know what resources are available and use them.

 - Know who the key people are.
 Find the right person with whom to talk, and try all avenues.

 - Praise and thank people when appropriate.

-The Family Educational Rights Privacy Act (FERPA) regulates disclosure of disability documentation and records maintained by DSS.
-DSS requires prior written consent by the student before DSS may release disability documentation or records to any third party.
+The Family Educational Rights Privacy Act (FERPA) regulates disclosure of disability documentation and records maintained by SAR.
+SAR requires prior written consent by the student before SAR may release disability documentation or records to any third party.

 Exception to the Rule

-Under FERPA, DSS is permitted to release information to any school official who has a "legitimate educational interest."
+Under FERPA, SAR is permitted to release information to any school official who has a "legitimate educational interest."

 What Does this Mean?

 Professors or other school officials, such as tutors, may request information about the impact of your disability on your ability to learn.
-DSS will only share information with other school officials when appropriate and will carefully balance a your request for confidentiality and the request for additional, relevant information.
-DSS seeks to preserve your wish to keep their disability information and status confidential.
+SAR will only share information with other school officials when appropriate and will carefully balance a your request for confidentiality and the request for additional, relevant information.
+SAR seeks to preserve your wish to keep their disability information and status confidential.